mdn/content/files/en-us/web/api/offscreencanvas/transfertoimagebitmap/index.md

 ### Exceptions

 - `InvalidStateError` {{domxref("DOMException")}}
+  - : Throws if:
-  - : Throws if the canvas has transferred to another context scope, for example, to worker; or hasn't set to a context mode via calling {{domxref("OffscreenCanvas.getContext()")}}.
+      - the canvas has transferred to another context scope, such as a worker
+      - the canvas context mode has not been set by calling {{domxref("OffscreenCanvas.getContext()")}}.

 ## Examples